chrischiedo/weather-mcp-server-java/README.md

 ```

 ### Build the project
-To build the server jar:
+To build the server jar, use:

 ```bash
 ./mvnw clean install -DskipTests
 ```

+This will create a jar file in the `target` directory.

 ### Run tests
 To run tests, use: